The Projects and Construction Review: South Africa

 There are divergent views within the market as to whether lenders could be held liable for their indirect contribution towards environmental pollution and degradation caused by the projects they funded.
 These views remain untested by South African courts with competent jurisdiction.

 PPPs have been part of the project finance landscape for over two decades, although fewer PPPs have come to market in the past few years.
+As noted in Section II, the South African government plans to change that, particularly within the water and sanitation sector.

 Depending on the nature of the procuring government institution, a PPP agreement could be subject to either the municipal PPP or the national PPP legislative framework.
 The latter deals with PPP agreements entered into with national and provincial state departments and state-owned entities, while the former regulates PPP agreements entered into by municipalities and municipal-owned entities.
 The national PPP legislative framework (when compared with its municipal counterpart) is more comprehensive and involves protracted processes.
 The discussion that follows is based on South Africa's national PPP legislative framework.